Stewori/JyNI-unstable/readme.md

 9. Contact
 ----------

-Please use the contact information provided on www.jyni.org, section "contact".
+Please use the contact information provided on www.jyni.org/#contact.